Nesci28/nOS-OS/README.md

 # Configuration
 ## SystemConfig.json
 - Use the same __Coin Name__ as in __CoinsConfig.json__
+- Miner is the name of the folder of the wanted Miner, ex: NoncerPro-OpenCL
 - __Serial number__ is used to let the rig know when there is an update coming from the WebApp, don't touch it.

 ## CoinsConfig.json